Coronavirus causes event cancellations in Dan River Region

-As precautions and preventive measures increase in the Dan River Region amid the coronavirus, organizations and businesses have announced closings and event cancellations.
-Here's a list so far:
+As precautions and preventive measures increase in the Dan River Region amid the coronavirus pandemic, organizations and businesses have announced closings and event cancellations.
+Email cancellations to news@registerbee.com.

-- NORTH THEATRE: Danville's Historic North Theatre will be closed until April 1.
-"Our restaurant, Moon River Thai will remain open for business," Wayne Alan, owner of the North Theatre, wrote in an email statement.
-The classic films and stand-up comedy show scheduled for Friday and Saturday have been postponed.
-"May God bless our nation, the rest of the world and especially those afflicted with this virus," Alan wrote in a statement.
+- Danville Family YMCA: The organization announced it locked its doors at noon Monday with plans to remain closed through at least March 29.
+"To help ensure that all members of our community stay active and engaged, the YMCA will be offering free virtual MOSSA fitness classes via our Facebook page," according to a statement emailed Monday morning.
+"A new class will be posted each morning at 5:30am and will be available throughout the day."

-- INTERFAITH SERVICE: The Interfaith Service at Temple Beth Sholom scheduled for March 20, has been canceled in keeping with the suggested coronavirus protocol and best practices for large group gatherings.
+- The Wednesday Club: A presentation by Melinda “Mel” Bell Dickey, the award-winning interior designer, on Wednesday has been canceled.

 Post a comment as